Cottingham railway station: History

 The station was opened, along with the rest of the line from the original Hull and Selby Railway station at Manor House Street, Hull, on 6 October 1846.

 The station building was designed by George Andrews, consisting of two platforms, a stationmaster's house, and waiting rooms.
 In addition to the passenger facilities there was a goods shed, and coal depot to the west of the line, reached by points to the north of the station.
 Goods transit into Cottingham included coal and building materials, whilst goods outwards from Cottingham included large amounts of agricultural produce as well as livestock.
 Goods traffic ended in 1970.

 Halfway between Cottingham and Hull, a junction was created when a direct line was opened to the new York and North Midland Railway terminus at Hull in 1848.
 The original line south of Cottingham (later known as the Newington branch) was subsequently utilised as a direct route towards Brough and points west, bypassing the busy station at Paragon for through trains to and from the coast, and was particularly busy in the summer months but was closed to all traffic in May 1965 to allow the removal of several inconvenient level crossings along its route, leaving the 1848 line to handle all remaining services.

 In 1988, the stationmaster's house, the station itself and the former goods shed were listed as a Grade II listed buildings.
 The footbridge on the station platform is of a standard NER cast iron pre-assembled design.
 The footbridge was restored by Network Rail in 2021.

 Facilities

 The station is not staffed, but does have a ticket machine available.
 There is a substantial brick shelter on platform one and two waiting shelters on platform two (the buildings on platform two are in private hands).
 Passenger information screens are provided for train running details, along with timetable posters.
-Step-free access to platform two is available from the station entrance, but that for platform one requires the use of the nearby level crossing.
+Step-free access to platform two is available from the station entrance, but that for platform one requires the use of the nearby level crossing (a 300 m walk from one platform to the other).